tango-j/Awsome-Data-exfil/README.md

 --------------------------------Server-side----------------------------------------------

-First things first: Set up an EC2 instance or any server publicly accessible on which python should be installed.
+First things first: Set up an EC2 instance or any server which is  publicly accessible on which python should be installed.
 Dowmload the python implementation of bitsadmin server.
 Host the server on the EC2 instance with command like <python simplebitsServer.py 443>